ktaylor63/southeast/site/content/news/fish-and-wildlife-service-conducts-five-year-status-reviews-of-14-caribbean-species-servicio-federal-de-pesca-y-vida-silvestre-lleva-a-cabo-la-revision-de-estatus.md

 This notice announces a review of two birds, two boas, and eight plants currently listed as endangered:  Yellow-shouldered blackbird, Puerto Rican plain pigeon, Puerto Rican boa, Virgin Islands boa, and the plants _Auerodendron pauciflorum_, _Catesbaea melanocarpa_, _Elaphoglossum serpens_, _Mitracarpus maxwelliae_, _M. polycladus_, _Polystichum calderonense_, _Tectaria estremerana_, and bariaco (_Trichilia triacantha_).

-This notice also announces the Service’s review of two species currently listed as threatened: Guajón, a frog, and Higo chumbo, a cactus.
+This notice also announces the Service’s review of two species currently listed as threatened: guajón, a frog, and higo chumbo, a cactus.

 Specifically, this review seeks information on: species biology, including population trends, distribution, abundance, demographics, and genetics; habitat conditions, including amount, distribution, and suitability; conservation measures that have been implemented; threat status and trends; and other new information, data, or corrections, including taxonomic or nomenclatural changes; identification of erroneous information contained in the ESA list; and improved analytical methods.